aleksfilipiak/zaginioneznalezione/README.md

 3. You need to install few additional packeges for this project.
 Enter in your terminal:

-`npm i react-router-dom`

-`npm i react-cookie`
+`npm install react`

-`universal-cookie-express`
+`npm install -g json`

-4. Now you should run two json servers, where app stores 2 databases:
+4. Now you should run two json servers, where app stores 2 databases.
+Run those lines in two new terminal windows and run them in folder *public* of this app:

 `json-server --watch founded.json --port 3004`